stolenbeer/stolenbeer.github.io/_posts/2017-05-12-011a-Summer-and-Salt.markdown

 ---

+> **Verdict:** I thoroughly enjoyed drinking this beer and will definitely brew it again.
+Next time I may adjust the salt qty to 3/4 the amount to see how it pans out and even attempt no boil. *Added bonus:* Without a full boil, and being staged over multiple days made this feel really quick to brew!

 {% include image name="011a_gose.jpg" %}

-{:.lead}
-A refreshing summertime brew perfect for an afternoon spent on the beach.
+This is a refreshing summertime brew perfect for an afternoon spent on the beach.
 Light, salty, sour with a big hoppy nose.
 Spiked full of white wine and tropical fruit flavours - kiwifruit, pineapple, lime zest and lemonades.
 Best enjoyed fresh before the aroma fades!

-> **Verdict:** I thoroughly enjoyed drinking this beer and will definitely brew it again.
-Next time I may adjust the salt qty to 3/4 the amount to see how it pans out and even attempt no boil. *Added bonus:* Without a full boil, and being staged over multiple days made this feel really quick to brew!
+---

 ## Recipe ##

 **Vol:** 10L (Half batch)
 **Mash:**  45 min @ 50°C | 45 min @ 65°C
 **Yeast:**